SvenPontus/ML-Training-Advisor/README.md

 This program was developed as a school project.
-It is a machine learning application that can select the most suitable algorithm for your data.
+It is a machine learning application designed to analyze your data and recommend the most suitable algorithm for either classification or regression tasks.